-2 52-24A.
-Pa syments in lieu of taxes for certain property leased from WMATA.
-3 (a) Definitions .
+1 Sec.
+1. Section 52-24A is added as follows: 2 52-24A.
+Pa ayments in lieu of taxes for certain property leased from WMATA.
+3 (a) Definitions.
 In this Section, the following words have the following 4 meanings: 5 Director means the Director of the Department of Finance or the 6 Director's designee.
-7 High-rise building means a building with an occupied floor that is more 8 than 8 stories above ground level.
-9 Metro station means a mass transit train station owned and operated by 10 the Washington Metropolitan Area Transit Authority.
-11 Qualifying development means a project to construct one or more high- 12 rise buildings located on land leased from WMATA at a metro station.
-13 Washington Metropolitan Area Transit Authority or WMATA means the 14 regional transit instrumentality of the State of Maryland, Commonwealth 15 of Virginia, and the District of Columbia created by Compact and 16 described in Md.
+7 High-rise residential apartment building means a multi-family building 8 with an occupied floor that is more than 8 stories above ground level and 9 is used primarily for dwelling units for rent to the public.
+10 Metro station means a mass transit train station owned and operated by 11 the Washington Metropolitan Area Transit Authority.
+12 Qualifying development means a project [[to construct]] where at least 13 50% of the project consists of the construction of one or more high-rise 14 residential apartment buildings located on land leased from WMATA at 15 a metro station.
+16 Washington Metropolitan Area Transit Authority or WMATA means the 17 regional transit instrumentality of the State of Maryland, Commonwealth 18 of Virginia, and the District of Columbia created by Compact and 19 described in Md.
 Transportation Code Ann. §10-204, as amended.
-17 (b) When authorized by state law, the Director must offer a payment in lieu 18 of taxes for a qualifying development.
-19 (c) The payment in lieu of taxes must exempt 100% of the real property tax 20 that would otherwise be levied for a period of 15 years beginning in the 21 year a use and occupancy permit is issued for the qualifying development, 22 regardless of subleases executed by the lessee.
-23 (d) Any payment accepted by the Director must conform to guidelines 24 included in a regulation adopted by the Executive under method (1) to 25 implement this Section.
-26 (e) This Act must be known as the "Housing at Metrorail Stations Act."
+20 (b) When authorized by state law, the Director must offer a payment in lieu 21 of taxes for a qualifying development.
+22 (c) The payment in lieu of taxes must exempt 100% of the real property tax 23 that would otherwise be levied for a period of 15 years. [[beginning]] 24 The Director may begin the payment in lieu of taxes in the year a use and 25 occupancy permit is issued for the qualifying development or in the 26 second year property tax for the qualifying development is levied, 27 regardless of subleases or assignments executed by the lessee.
+The